-Still, there are many options to choose from when formally greeting people.
-One is Здравствуйте (Zdravstvuite), which translates roughly to “How do you do?”
+Don’t worry — there are many options to choose from when you need to formally say hello in Russian!
+One is Здравствуйте (Zdravstvuite), which roughly translates to “How do you do?”
 If you’re worried about the pronunciation, don’t stress too much.
 Even native speakers seem to have trouble articulating the word, so the first в is simply skipped over in speech: Zdrastvuite!

-For daily usage, even this is too complicated — Здрасти (Zdrasti) is the colloquial shortened form.
-There is also an informal version, mostly used in writing: Здравствуй (Zdravstvui).
-This word has a further connotation, however: It conveys aloofness and detachment, so it’s best suited for a “Dear John” letter.
+For daily usage, though, even this word gets too complicated. Здрасти (Zdrasti) is the more colloquial, shortened form.
+There’s also an informal version, mostly used in writing: Здравствуй (Zdravstvui), though this has another connotation.
+It conveys aloofness and detachment, so it’s best suited for “Dear John” letters.

 What About The Time Of Day?

-As in most European languages, Russian also has a system of time-based greetings. Доброе утро (Dobroye utro) means “Good morning” and can often be heard before noon. Добрый день (Dobry den’), or “Good day,” is a stylistically neutral, polite greeting that can be used until the end of the working day. Добрый вечер (Dobry vecher), meaning “Good evening,” is how TV hosts greet their viewers on night-time shows, how waitstaff in a restaurant greet you at dinner time and what you say when showing your ticket for an evening performance at the theater.
+As with most European languages, there’s also a system of time-based ways to say hello in Russian. Доброе утро (Dobroye utro) means “good morning” and is often heard before noon. Добрый день (Dobry den’), or “good day,” is a stylistically neutral, polite greeting that can be used until the end of the work day. Добрый вечер (Dobry vecher), meaning “good evening,” is how TV hosts greet their nighttime viewers and how restaurant waitstaff welcome their dinnertime customers.
+This is also what you’d say when showing an usher your ticket for an evening performance at the theater.

 One Greeting For Many Time Zones

 Did you know that Russia has 11 time zones?
 (Yes, you read that correctly — eleven.)
-When it’s 10 in the morning in Kaliningrad, the people in Kamchatka are already eating their evening meal at 8 o’clock!
-Now imagine that you’re in a Russian chatroom and have no idea what time of day it is for the person you’re chatting with.
+When it’s 10 am in Kaliningrad, people over in Kamchatka are already eating their evening meals at 8 o’clock!
+Now imagine you’re in a Russian chatroom and have no idea what time of day it is for the person you’re chatting with.
 How do you greet them then?
 Worry not: an extra greeting has been invented for exactly this kind of situation!
-The Russian word сутки (sutki) denotes one 24-hour period, and from this we get Доброго времени суток (Dobrogo vremeni sutok) — literally “Good around-the-clock!”
+The Russian word сутки (sutki) denotes one 24-hour period, and from this we get Доброго времени суток (Dobrogo vremeni sutok) — literally, “Good around-the-clock!”

-That’s a lot of Russian greetings to take in for now, so we’ll say our goodbyes: Пока (Poka)!
-And more on farewells next time!
+There are a lot of ways to say hello in Russian, so we’ll say our goodbyes for now: Пока (Poka), and more on farewells next time!